1LaoWangYinCang/7mSports/README.md

-# XiGua Sports expert
+# ChenMinXIaoJin

-XiGua Sports expert is a booking platform for sports venues.
-We are committed to promoting popular and professional sports venues in Chengdu, so that people can efficiently and high-quality book to the sports venues they want to go in their daily life.

-Our sports venues are clean and hygienic, with professional sports equipment and strong sports atmosphere.
-We show a variety of sports venues, including equestrian club, fighting hall, boxing hall, archery club, fencing hall and other sports venues.
-These full range of sports venues can meet the user's selection and appointment.

-Our app classifies these sports venues in great detail, helping users quickly find the sports venues they want to book.
-Our app also has the function of collecting sports venues.
-You can put your favorite sports venues in the collection list, so that you can place your next order, browse and make an appointment.

-Our app also introduces the skills and knowledge of various competitive sports, so that you can have a better understanding of these sports and enjoy them more.
-At the same time, you can share the skills and knowledge of these competitive sports with others.

-Go beyond your limits, celebrate your victory over yourself, and become an expert at sports.
+Chenmin Xiaojin is an app that records account transactions in daily life, makes an appointment for iou related courses, and learns the common sense of account transactions.
+Let people can easily and conveniently record the IOU ious in life, but also can learn the basic knowledge of IOU iOU, can effectively and high-quality appointment to iOU IOU explanation course, so that you understand the nature of account transactions and common sense, avoid accounting disputes.

+Our APP can also mark important accounts to remind ourselves and avoid forgetting them over time.
+At the same time, our interest calculation function is very professional and reliable, and the problem consultation is also convenient and simple.

+Easy to record quick appointments anytime, anywhere.

-If you have any questions, please contact us as follows :qingdaokaifazhe@163.com
+If you have any questions, please contact us as follows :nk_financial@icloud.com